ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 *M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".

+## Have You Seen Emily Mills?

+One of my main goals is to find photos of the family and their stores, but my highest priority is Emily.

+No known photos of the family exist.
+I know of only one person still living who interacted with Emily, and that person says their memory would not be good enough to identify Emily in a photo.

 ## Notes for Future Researchers